zhiqing-xiao/sn/README.md

 - Section 2.5.1, Code 2-3, Codes, Line 3: Remove 【`, new_step_api=True`】
 - Section 3.1, the paragraph after "Interdisciplinary Reference 3-2", the formula after the line "Therefore".
 Please take care whether there are extra period ".".
 (There may be or may not be, I am not sure.)
 - Section 3.5.1, Code 3-1, Codes, Line 5: Remove 【`, new_step_api=True`】
+- Section 3.5.1, after Code 3-1, code block: Change 【`env.unwrapped.P`】 to 【`env.P`】 (impact all three lines, each of which is impacted once.)
 - Section 3.5.1, Code 3-2, Codes, Line 3: Change 【`observation = env.reset()`】 to 【`observation, _ = env.reset()`】.
 - Section 4.1.2, the paragraph before Algo.
 4-5: Change 【Step 2.5.3】 to 【Step 2.5.2】  (three times in this paragraph).
 - Section 4.3.1, Code 4-2, Codes, Line 5: Change 【`observation = env.reset()`】 to 【`observation, _ = env.reset()`】.